Video shows apparent 'fight club' at day care center

 KTVI-TV obtained video taken at Adventure Learning Center in December 2016.
 It shows small boys wearing oversized green Incredible Hulk fists punching each other, including in the head.
 At one point, a teacher jumps up and down in apparent excitement.

-The only person shown trying to break up a fight is another preschooler.
+The only person seen trying to break up a fight is another preschooler.

 Police and state inspectors investigated.
 Both teachers were fired but no charges were filed and the center was allowed to remain open.